brikis98/yevgeniy-brikman-homepage/_posts/2018-08-09-all-the-light-we-cannot-see.md

 As always, I saved a few of my favorite quotes:

-‚ÄúWhen I lost my sight, Werner, people said I was brave.
+"When I lost my sight, Werner, people said I was brave.
 When my father left, people said I was brave.
 But it is not bravery; I have no choice.
 I wake up and live my life.
-Don't you do the same?‚Äù
+Don't you do the same?"

-‚ÄúWe all come into existence as a single cell, smaller than a speck of dust.
+"We all come into existence as a single cell, smaller than a speck of dust.
 Much smaller.
 Divide.
 Multiply.
 Add and subtract.
 Matter changes hands, atoms flow in and out, molecules pivot, proteins stitch together, mitochondria send out their oxidative dictates; we begin as a microscopic electrical swarm.
 The lungs the brain the heart.
-Forty weeks later, six trillion cells get crushed in the vise of our mother‚Äôs birth canal and we howl.
-Then the world starts in on us.‚Äù
+Forty weeks later, six trillion cells get crushed in the vise of our mother's birth canal and we howl.
+Then the world starts in on us."

-‚ÄúThe brain is locked in total darkness, of course, children, says the voice.
+"The brain is locked in total darkness, of course, children, says the voice.
 It floats in a clear liquid inside the skull, never in the light.
 And yet the world it constructs in the mind is full of light.
 It brims with color and movement.
-So how, children, does the brain, which lives without a spark of light, build for us a world full of light?‚Äù
+So how, children, does the brain, which lives without a spark of light, build for us a world full of light?"

 **Rating**: 4 stars